unicef/publicgoods-toolkit/policy.md

 For example, how might public-private partnerships be formed to develop commonly needed open source components?
 Might these also tie into a relationship with a local university?
-Could local government provide tax incentives, or even something as “simple” as consistent Internet access and a safe space, for partnerships that engage local students?
+Could local government provide tax incentives, or even something as "simple" as consistent Internet access and a safe space, for partnerships that engage local students?